 Northumbrian Water Limited operates in the north east of England, where it trades as Northumbrian Water and provides water and sewerage services to 2.6 million people, and in the south east of England, where it trades as Essex & Suffolk Water and provides water services to 1.8 million people.

-Northumbrian Water manages Leaplish Waterside Park which boasts luxury accommodation and a number of attractions including the Boat Inn restaurant and bar, indoor swimming pool, play garden, mapping and the Osprey ferry.
+Northumbrian Water manages Kielder Waterside which boasts luxury accommodation and a number of attractions including the Boat Inn restaurant and bar, indoor swimming pool, play garden, mapping and the Osprey ferry.